mruchann/awesome-weather-tool/README.md

 # awesome-weather-tool

-Awesome weather tool that gives you weather information like temperature, feels like temperature and humidity if you enter the coordinates of the place in the world.
+Awesome weather cli tool that gives you weather information like temperature, feels like temperature and humidity if you enter the coordinates of the place in the world.

 First, make sure you've installed go from https://go.dev/dl/